NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     queries to see if the SOA serial number has changed, reducing the number of downloads.
     If none of the urls work, the primaries are tried with IXFR and AXFR.
-    For https, the **tls-cert-bundle:** and the hostname from the url are used to authenticate the connection.
+    For HTTPS, the :ref:`tls-cert-bundle:<unbound.conf.tls-cert-bundle>` and
+    the hostname from the url are used to authenticate the connection.
     If you specify a hostname in the URL, you cannot use the domain from the zonefile, because it may not have that when retrieving that data, instead use a plain IP address to avoid a circular dependency on retrieving that IP